fengyuanchen/cropperjs/docs/api/cropper-canvas.md

     - The related data of the action.
   - **event.detail.action**:
     - Type: `string`
-    - Options: same as the `action` event.
+    - Options: same as the `action` event, except for the `"scale"` option.
     - The action type.
   - **event.detail.relatedEvent**:
     - Type: `PointerEvent | TouchEvent | MouseEvent`